mattppal/blog/src/content/blog/data-ai-ratings.md

 **Score:** 🧖🏻‍♂️ / 10

-Full fog and windiness on days 1 & 2 followed by glorious sunshine (!!!!) on day three.
+Full fog and windiness on days one & two followed by glorious sunshine (!!!!) on day three.
 I was freezing all days.
 As Mark Twain said: "The coldest winter I ever spent was in the Moscone Center."
 At least, I'm pretty sure that was the quote.

 Also, shout-out to the folks at [Striim](https://www.striim.com/), who held an _outdoor_ event on the Bay, but made sure sufficient heaters were present.
 It was very comfortable with some pretty sweet views.
 I enjoyed the ceviche and got a signed copy of _Fundamentals of Data Engineering_.